Skip to navigation Skip to content

 • supporting documents are missing, such as a Last Will and Testament or probate document, or

-• the claim has reached settlement and the Section 33D date has passed
+• the claim has reached judgment or settlement and the Section 33D date has passed

-The Process page contains information about how to grant or refuse an extension request.
+For how to grant or refuse an extension request see the Process page.

 Impact of an extension on Section 33D (s33D)

 If the extension due date is before the original s33D date there is no impact.
-However, if the extension due date falls outside of the original s33D time frame, the agency has an additional 28 days from that due date to produce the NOC.
+However, if the extension due date falls outside of the original s33D time frame, the agency has 28 days from the new due date, or 28 days from the date the completed SBC is returned to produce the NOPB-AP, whichever is earlier.

-See Notice of past benefits and notice of charge for calculation information.
+See Notice of past benefits (NOPB) and Notice of charge (NOC) - Medicare Compensation Recovery for calculation information.

 Notice of refusal

-Refusal to issue a new NOPB or NOC is referred to in sections 18 and 21 of the Health and Other Services (Compensation) Act 1995 (HOSC Act).
-The delegation to make the decision can be made by an APS3 (or above).
+Refusal to issue a new NOPB, NOC or NOPB-AP is referred to in sections 18 and 21 of the Health and Other Services (Compensation) Act 1995.
+The delegation to make the decision is held at a Service Delivery APS3 level and above.

 A 'Notice of refusal' (Z2806) letter is issued when:

-• a Statement by claimant (SBC) is returned late and a valid ‘all services included’ NOPB is on the claim
+• an SBC is returned late and there is a valid ‘all services included’ NOPB on the claim

-• the injured person/claimant has submitted an SBC to amend the NOC, NOPB or NOBP-AP without enough evidence.
+• the injured person/claimant has submitted an SBC to amend the NOC, NOPB or NOBP-AP without sufficient evidence.
 This may apply to previously verified Medicare services or care costs, or

-• a request to amend a 'all services included' NOC was received outside of 2 years from the date of judgment or settlement
+• a request to amend an 'all services included' NOC was received outside of 2 years from the date of judgment or settlement (DOJS)

 The Resources page contains information about reasons for issuing a notice of refusal.